ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 #### Subsurface Motion
 Dr. Chen Li et al Studied terradynamics of legged locomotion in and on various granular media, yielding valuable information regarding stresses on objects during penetration and extraction in granular media.
+Goldman's lab in collaboration with Umbanhowar also developed an undulating robot inspired by the oscillitory motion of a sandfish lizard.
+Studying the types of movement, the group found patterns which optimize speed and energy use.
 Dr. Anette Hosoi and her former student Amos Winter developed a digging robot based on razor clam locomotion that utilizes fluidization of the surrounding granular media during and following specific quick movements.
 Stephanie Chang, an MS in Robotics alumnus from Northwestern previously worked with Paul Umbanhowar to develop an auger-based robot for locomotion in granular media.
 Dr. Tilman Spohn and a team of researchers developed and built the HP<sup>3</sup> sensor for the InSight rovor to study temperature fluctuations in the Martian regolith.
 The device is described as a self-hammering nail and uses an internal impact-based locomotion mechanism with a conical tip on a cylindrical body.